Resource Directory

 Adamo Building Arts

 I received a Bachelor's degree in Fine Art (Sculpture) from Shepherd University, with a minor in Painting.
 Journeyed under several masters ranging in furniture restoration, blacksmithing, cabinetry, plaster (decorative and flat), stone masonry, brick masonry, timber frame and log cabin construction and restoration, fine carpentry, and museum mounting for artifacts.
 Journeyman-ships occurred in the Shenandoah Valley region, including Washington, DC.
 I created and still operate a turnkey, design build, and historic restoration company for the last 20 years in Lewisburg, WV.
 I have led and assisted in workshops in preservation on and off for the last 30 years.
 I love teaching and continuing my own education in the preservation arts alongside great instructors and craftspeople.
+I attended Beyond Hands-On Instructor Training in 2023.

 Work